ctfs/write-ups-2014/hack-lu-ctf-2014/wiener/README.md

 We then recover `d` and the `phi` [totient](http://en.wikipedia.org/wiki/Euler%27s_totient_function) thanks to the Wiener attack, calculate `p` (or `q`) and reuse the `asn1_encode_priv_key` Python function from the original challenge to generate the private key.

-The [attack is implemented in Python](https://github.com/pablocelayes/rsa-wiener-attack) (you need to clone the git repo of the attack to get the correct import) and we eventually end up with the following code:
+The [attack is implemented in Python](https://github.com/pablocelayes/rsa-wiener-attack) (you need to clone the Git repo of the attack to get the correct `import) and we eventually end up with the following code:

 ```python
 import ContinuedFractions, Arithmetic, RSAvulnerableKeyGenerator